mikenjuki/mikenjuki/README.md

 - 👋 Hi, I’m @mikenjuki
 - 👀 I’m interested in frontend development and Ui Ux Design.
 - 🌱 I’m currently learning HTML, CSS, Javascript & React.
-- 📫 How to reach me @mikenjuki on twitter.
+- 📫 Reach me on twitter @mikenjuki .

 <!---
 mikenjuki/mikenjuki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.